Badgerati/Pode/docs/Tutorials/Authentication/Validators.md

 * Support: Windows (PowerShell, and PS Core v6.1+ only)
 * *Note: Example of Windows AD on Linux below*

-This will validate a user's credentials, supplied from a web-form against the default DNS domain:
+This will validate a user's credentials, supplied via a web-form against the default DNS domain:

 ```powershell
 Server {